 Sadly, not so much.

 The most common type of password attack is simply a high-speed guessing game.
-This doesn’t work when pounding on an actual log-in page; they’re slow, and will quickly deny further access after too many failures.
+This doesn’t work on an actual log-in page; they’re slow and deny further access after too many failed attempts.
 But this technique works wonderfully if the hacker has the entire database of account and password hashes sitting on his computer.

-These attacks involve starting with an exhaustive list of possible words and known common passwords (including names, profanities, acronyms, and more) and perhaps a few rules to try interesting and common ways that people try to obfuscate words.
-They calculate the hash of each guess, and if it matches what was found in the compromised database of account information that they’re working against, they’ve figured out the password for that account.
+These attacks start with an exhaustive list of possible words and known passwords (including names, profanities, acronyms, as well as lists of passwords discovered in previous breaches) and perhaps a few rules to try interesting and common ways that people obfuscate words.
+They calculate the hash of each guess, and if it matches what was found in the database of account information they stole, they’ve figured out the password for that account.

-As we’ll see in a moment, it’s easy for hackers to make an amazing number of guesses is a short amount of time.
+It’s easy for hackers to make an amazing number of guesses in a short amount of time.

-That’s why you’re not using that kind of password, right?
+That’s why you’re not using a short password or common obfuscations, right?

 That’s why a password created from a totally random combination of characters is best.
 It forces hackers to move on to a true brute force attack of every possible combination to gain access.